andreasawenlof/do-u-know-hans/README.md

 - Passed contrast checker, had one problem it said but it's only them not understanding the media queries.

 ### Languages Used
-- HTML and CSS were used to create this website.
+- HTMLS and CSS have been used
-- VERY little javascript just so the fontawesome icons could be loaded.
+- A lot of Javascript have been used to make the page as interactive as possible and provide the best user experience.

 ### Frameworks, Libraries & Programs Used
 - Git - For version control
 - Github - To save and store files for the website
-- Googlefonts - For being able to use the font of the Logo and h2 headers.
-- Fontawesome - For the social-media icons in the footer.
+- Fontawesome - For the "audio play"-icon.
 - Favicons - To find the favicon used.

 ## Deployment & Local Development
-The site is deployed using Github Pages - [Jelica Thorn Music](https://andreasawenlof.github.io/pp1-final/)
+The site is deployed using Github Pages - [Do u know Hans?](https://andreasawenlof.github.io/do-u-know-hans/)

 ### Deployment
 The instructions to achieve this are below:
 1. Log in (or sign up) to Github.
-2. Find the repository for this project, pp1-final.
+2. Find the repository for this project, "do-u-know-hans"
 3. Click on the Settings link.
 4. Click on the Pages link in the left hand side navigation bar.
 5. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.